 What would you call a place traversing some highest motorable passes in the world with a region touching two borders, the second highest saltwater lake in the world, three different terrains, three distinct cultures and five mountain ranges? we would call it meditation for the soul.

-The Wind Surfer at Tso Moriri, Ladakh, Jammu and Kashmir
+The Wind Surfer at Tso Moriri, Ladakh

 The motorcycle trip from Srinagar to Manali via Leh has grabbed many adventure seekers by their guts, and it is every riders dream to strike this elephant off their bucket list.
 By any standard and from any perspective, this journey has epic written all over it.
 With roads that open up for only a few months a year, this route will test you, scare you, shock you and leave you spellbound.

-So get your metal horses out of that garage my friend because when you are riding and all you feel is the landscape rushing past you, that is when you realize that the most beautiful way to see a sunset, is to ride into it.
+So get your metal horses out of that garage my friend because when you are riding and all you feel is the landscape rushing past you, that is when you realise that the most beautiful way to see a sunset, is to ride into it.

 Panzila Top, Zanskar Valley, Ladakh